JANUARY: Agnès Varda for Writers / with Ariel Gore and Megan Moodie

 Agnès Varda for Writers

-If your memoir refuses to sit still in one genre or your fiction script keeps veering toward your lived experience, you already owe Agnès Varda something.
-Over the course of her 65-year career, the longest of any female filmmaker, queer icon Varda (1928-2019) wrote and directed some of the most acclaimed films of her era, from her tour de force Cléo from 5 to 7 (1962), a classic of modernist cinema, to the beloved documentary The Gleaners and I (2000) four decades later.
-She helped to define the French New Wave, inspired an entire generation of filmmakers, and was recognized with major awards at the Cannes, Berlin, and Venice Film Festivals, as well as an honorary Oscar at the Academy Awards.
+Get inspired by experimental autoficion, fiction, narrative, documentary, and memoir hybrids.
+Over the course of her 65-year career, the longest of any female filmmaker, queer icon Agnès Varda (1928-2019) wrote and directed some of the most acclaimed films of her era, from her tour de force Cléo from 5 to 7 (1962), a classic of modernist cinema, to the beloved documentary The Gleaners and I (2000) four decades later.
+She helped to define the French New Wave, inspired an entire generation of filmmakers—not to mention Wayward Writers—and was recognized with major awards at the Cannes, Berlin, and Venice Film Festivals, as well as an honorary Oscar at the Academy Awards.

-This six week intensive workshop explores what Varda’s films, viewed over the course of her prolific career, can specifically open up for writers.
+This six week workshop explores what Varda’s films, viewed over the course of her prolific career, can specifically open up for writers.
 Before we had the term ‘speculative memoir” or even widely used the term “autofiction,” Varda made experimental films that complicated and defied easy distinctions between narrative (fiction) and documentary (nonfiction), between character and setting, and between the subject that sees and the object that is seen.
-With special attention to character development, landscapes, plotting, and unapologetic hybridity, each week will include viewing one film, writing to a prompt created for that film, and a one-hour optional Zoom meeting, Sundays, at 11 am PST.
-Zoom meetings will be recorded for those who can’t attend.
+With special attention to character development, landscapes, plotting, and unapologetic hybridity, each week will include viewing one film, writing to mirror the techniques of that film, and a one-hour Zoom meeting, Saturdays, at 11 am PST.
+Zoom meetings will be recorded for those who can’t attend live.

 *Please note: Students will be asked to join Criterion Collection streaming service for 1-2 months in order to view films.

 Space is limited, so please sign up early.
-Venmo your tuition of $455 (along with your email address) @Ariel-Gore-1
+Venmo your tuition of $390 or a deposit of $100 to save your spot (along with your email address) @Ariel-Gore-1

 Ariel Gore is a Lambda Award-winning editor and author of more than a dozen books of fiction, nonfiction, and hybrid work.
 Her first memoir, Atlas of the Human Heart, was inspired by Varda’s Vagabond.